getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 Coverage report generated for RSpec to /Users/funny/path/ifme/coverage.
 697 / 3881 LOC (17.96%) covered.
 ```

-_Et voilà!_ Your first appmap of ifme has just been recorded.
+_Et voilà!_ Your first AppMap of ifme has just been recorded.

-# Working with appmaps
+# Working with AppMaps
-Now that your appmap recorder works, let's open your new AppMap in the IDE.
+Now that your AppMap recorder works, let's open your new AppMap file in the IDE.

 ## Open an AppMap file

 Press `CTRL|COMMAND SHIFT P` in the IDE, then type `AppMap` in the search box and select the `AppMap: Open most recently modified AppMap file` action from the list.
-This will open a new AppMap viewer with the AppMap file that you have just recorded.
+This opens the new AppMap file that you have just recorded in the interactive AppMap viewer.

 Alternatively, you can find the recorded AppMap files in the `/tmp/appmap/rspec` folder of the `ifme` project.

 _{image: 103.png, a screenshot of the VSCode with the appmap}_

-## Interact with the appmap diagrams
+## Interact with the AppMap diagrams

 Explore the `Dependency map`.
 Click on any component and edge in the map, expand/collapse packages and HTTP endpoints, investigate their details in the left navigation bar.